mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 - **Zero-knowledge**: The proof string produced by the `prove` function does not reveal any information beyond what can be directly inferred from the statement itself.
 This ensures that verifiers gain no knowledge about the witness.

-While theoretical analysis demonstrates that both soundness and zero-knowledge properties are statistical in nature, practical security depends on the cryptographic strength of the underlying hash function.
+While theoretical analysis demonstrates that both soundness and zero-knowledge properties are statistical in nature, practical security depends on the cryptographic strength of the underlying hash function, which is defined by the Fiat-Shamir transformation.
 It's important to note that the soundness of a zero-knowledge proof provides no guarantees regarding the computational hardness of the relation being proven.
 An assessment of the specific hardness properties for relations proven using these protocols falls outside the scope of this document.

 ## Privacy Considerations